-- Charges for Collections Intake account for a large proportion of any testing or excavation budget. - Uncertainty regarding these charges is a great cause for concern. - Billing cannot go on indefinitely. - CRM firms must close out projects to obtain final payment from project sponsors.
+- Charges for Collections Intake account for a large proportion of any testing or excavation budget. - Uncertainty regarding these charges is a great cause for concern. - Billing cannot go on indefinitely. - CRM firms and agencies must be able to close out projects.